 Do you have a favourite chair that’s seen better days?
 Planning on granting said chair some much needed TLC, but don’t know where to begin?
 Read on to discover how PU foam sheets can help change it into a superior version of its former self.

-Upholstering Your Chair – Where to Begin.
+Chair Upholstery – Where to Begin

-Upholstering Your Chair with PU Foam Sheets – Step by Step.
+Upholstering Your Chair with PU Foam Sheets

 Ready?
 Got everything you need?
 Then let’s begin.

 Start off by taking your seam ripper.
 Can you guess what’s coming?
 That’s right, locate your cushions seams and use this tool to rip the threads.
 Once completed, remove the old fabric.

 Once removed, locate your PU foam sheets.
 Assuming that they’re readily cut to size, place the sheets over the chairs existing foam.
 This will help provide superior comfort, a uniformed finish, and additional protection.

 When adding your fabric of choice, a pro tip is to not entirely staple one side before the opposing side.
 Instead, make sure the fabric is taut, place a staple in one area and then repeat on the opposite side.
 This will help to create a neater finish, whilst helping to avoid potential accidents.

 Here’s the tricky part, corners!
 Naturally, you’ll want a clean finish for all areas of your chair – Take your scissors and cut a vertical notch in the fabric corners.
 Neatly fold over the hanging edge at the bottom and tuck it around the chair leg; staple it to place.
 Next, fold the second edge and staple it over the other piece.
 Cut a small slit in the bottom of the fabric and use a straight edge to push the excess fabric to the roof of the chair.
 Repeat as necessary.